Who Should You Ask for 360 Feedback

 Who normally fills the role: In theory, anyone can be a reviewer – but who a subject can select will depend on their role.
 For example, a junior sales rep can’t ask their CEO for feedback; they’ll be limited to managers 1 or 2 levels above them.
 Most companies will ask a subject to select between 3-10 reviewers, or an administrator will assign them.

 Main objective: Give feedback as one of the subject’s reviewers, but also ensure that the subject gets the most from the process and uses the feedback to develop.
 As a manager, you’ll be working closely with the administrator to create development plans for your team members.
-And after the 360 review process is done, you’ll be the one giving continuous support and coaching to turn underperforming employees into good ones, and good ones into great ones.
+And after the 360 review process is done, you’ll be the one giving continuous support and coaching to turn underperforming employees into good ones, and good ones into great ones – thus enhancing their employee experience.

 - Give honest and constructive feedback – but feedback you’d feel comfortable giving at any time of the year